hmqcnoesy/booknotes/Web/Matts Angle Brackets.md

 <!doctype html>
 ```

-Note that the doctype "element" isn't
+Note that the doctype declaration isn't
-really an element - it doesn't contain
+an element - it doesn't contain
 other elements, it has no closing tag,
 and is not self-enclosing.
 It is just
 a single line of text at the top of the